misakey/dev-manifesto/frontend/practices.md

 It is important that both developers and reviewers make sure their review is constructive on such occurrences.

+### Refactoring code: when, how ?

+It is fine to refactor code during dev, but be careful not to add too much workload to your development and to reviewers.

+Keep priorities in mind.

+When you spot something that would require a refactor, you are able to estimate its importance and priority over your current developments.

+- Can you skip it now, without impacting your current development ?
+- Can you refactor quickly and efficiently ?
+- Is it closely related to your current tasks ?
+  - you can add a trail of flowers for later
+- Whenever you choose not to implement that refactor, simply create a slider issue for later

 ### Team communication